dwarvesf/playground/_memo/remote-moderated-usability-testing.md

 Since it was the first time trying moderated remote usability testing, we did make some mistakes.
 On top of that, we had some lessons learned and tips from our experience and other experts.

 * Before the testing session, end participants a document that contains:
   * Basic demographic question
   * A table of contents
   * Task scenarios
   * Estimation time

 It's much easier for them to figure out the test and prepare their answers.

-* **Make a plan** Set specific and clear goals.
+* **Make a plan**: set specific and clear goals.
 Be sure all team members agree to the plan.
 Ensure the subject and focal point of the test are suitable for uncovering answers to the questions at hand.
 * Do product testing several times before usability testing.
 The "bug" affects user experience and the result of performing tasks, it also causes difficulties for moderators.
 * In the middle of the test, our product had some problems while participants were doing his task.
 We had to ask the development team for support.
 In the meantime, we conducted him to the next task and back to the current task after it was fixed.
 * While participants doing their tasks, try to focus on their behavior to find the "point" bringing them to struggle.
 Concentrate on their gesture, hesitation, what they said while doing tasks... and note them down.
 Ask them whether they are having trouble and try to complete the task once again.